 Örn Alexander Ámundason

 Örn Alexander performed “Chews” at Samtalekøkken in December 2012.
-In a witty if slightly disgusting comment on the art process he produced sculptural portraits of our audience from cookies, that he throroughly chewed live.
-For the first time in his performane work, he invited members of the audience to join him, and eight people accepted.
+In a witty if slightly disgusting comment on processes of art production, he produced sculptural portraits of our audience by throroughly chewing cookies.
+For the first time in his performance work, he invited members of the audience to join him, and eight people accepted.
 Equipped with packets of biscuits, latex gloves and ceramic tiles, the artist asked each participant to pose, while he walked around them chewing the biscuits.
-He then took the indeterminate chewed mass sculpted in his mouth and placed it on a ceramic tile.
+After a while, he placed the featureless mass sculpted in his mouth on a ceramic tile.
 One by one, the participants posed as the artist delivered his unique little sculptures.

 All Photos Gert van der Pumperlei